raygj/terraform-content/enterprise/workspace-repo-strategies/readme.md

 Goal: provide examples of Terraform Cloud (TFC) Terraform Enterprise (TFE) Workspace and Git Repo strategies as recommend by HashiCorp TFC documentation.
 This guide will walk through the most-common approach (single repo, multi-workspace).

+Terraform Cloud (TFC) is the name of the platform; TFC is available in a SaaS multi-tenant solution or as TFE in a self-hosted deployment.
+In this guide, TFC will be used for ease, but assume that all instruction applies to TFE.

 ## overall strategies

 - Terraform Cloud Documentation [HERE](https://www.terraform.io/docs/cloud/workspaces/repo-structure.html)